Bulubulubuu/Overcooked-2-about-the-BepInEx/README.md

 ---

+# Part 7 — Verify the fix

-# Step 11 — Restart Steam
+## Step 17 — Restart Steam and launch the game

 Completely quit Steam.

-Then reopen Steam.
+Reopen Steam.

 Launch Overcooked!
-2 normally from the Steam client.
+2 normally from Steam.

-Do not start the game directly from Terminal for normal use.

-Wait until the game reaches the main menu.

-Then quit the game.
+Wait until the main menu appears, then quit the game.

 ---

-# Step 12 — Verify BepInEx initialization
+## Step 18 — Check whether BepInEx initialized

 Return to the game directory: